Amado Guzmán’s passion project – Observatorio 1873

 Amado’s vision [hunger] continues with a three -level gourmet restaurant combined with a working micro brewery.
 Construction has already begun on revamping an old condo building.
 I turned to Amado’s wife, Karla and asked if he ever slows down, she shakes her head “never, he will never retire, he will die working.”
 That lead me to ask Amado what his hobbies are, if any.
 He has only one; shark diving.
 “It’s like a drug for me, I’m scared sometimes, but I like to be scared, but I’m not stupid about it.”
 Karla is smiling and says their oldest son enjoys diving with dad.
 Amado says” I like the peace of the deep water and looking and studying different types of sharks in different oceans.”
 And there you have the very essence of Amado Guzmán – the man never stops moving, creating, and giving back.

 [The Observatorio 1873 is closed Mondays.
 Tours with guides are from 10 a.m. to 4 p.m.
-If you just want to look around, no tour guide, it’s open from 10 a.m. to 10 p.m.
+If you just want to look around, no tour guide,it’s open from 10 a.m. to 10 p.m.
 Tours must be booked ahead of time online – they run every hour.
 Click here for their website .
 The website is programmed in such a way that you can only enter one person at a time.
 You can’t enter “Sheila Madsen a group of 8” – all eight names must be entered individually.
 Because the price of children is different you may have entered all the “adult” names to find the group is full and can’t take the children.
 It’s a little frustrating, so perhaps start with the “child” price, then to go the adult, time and day.
 Minimum of 1, maximum group of 15.
 Your tour includes a brief film [Spanish, English or French] on the history of Mazatlan; it’s beautifully done with a combination of animation and stills and video.
 The tour includes your ride up on the cable car which can carry five people.
-Your 40 minute tour also includes the Nest Sanctuary, the Agaviary [including all the traditions of tequila and mezcal] and the museum.
-Very soon, you’ll be able to see iguanas lurching about – their playground is being built.
+Your 40 minute tour also includes the Nest Sanctuary, the new “lizard” sandbox, the Agaviary [including all the traditions of tequila and mezcal] and the museum.
 The guides are enthusiastic and bilingual.
-The tour costs $450 per person, however if you show ID as senior, over 60, the price is $350.
+The tour costs $500 per person, however if you show ID as senior, over 60, the price is $350.
 There’s a special promotion on Thursdays for locals – 2 x1: you would need to show your Residente Permanente with your CFE bill proving you live in Mazatlan.Both of you need to be permanent residents.
-If you wish to stroll around the lovely gardens and have a drink – no tour, no guide – the cost is $500 pesos which includes $300 pesos for your drinks and snacks in the Sky Bar.
+If you wish to stroll around the lovely gardens and have a drink – no tour, no guide – the cost is $350-$450 pesos depending on your age.
 There’s an elevator too, which allows for people to tour the lush grounds and enjoy the stunning views and sunsets.
 Wheelchairs will not be able to get to the Sky Bar.
 All of this information is on their website in US dollars.
 You can begin or end your experience in the Art Gallery – filled with beautiful Mexican art and crafts.
 The nest sanctuary rescues, heals and releases back into the wild the following species: white-fronted parrot, yellow-cheeked parrot, flamingos, Atolero parrot, yellow-headed parrot, lilac-crowned parrot, military macaws, scarlet macaws.
 They have dedicated personnel for the sanctuary who feed and love them all, even those with one foot and a broken wing.
 If you know of illegal trafficking or need a home for any of the species please contact the Observatorio 669 260 9844]